Deepest Voting: a new way of electing: Voting framework

-Grading-based voting processes use more information than just a preference order on the candidates since they are based on quantitative grades on the candidates.
-This supplementary piece of information permits to overcome classical impossibility theorems.
-We propose in the following a unified framework for grading-based voting process that enlighten the specificity of both Majority Voting and Range Voting within a wide range of new voting processes.
+Grading-based voting processes take advantage of more information than a mere preference order on the candidates than ranking-based voting processes since they introduce the intensity of the relative preferences.
+This supplementary amount of information permits overcoming classical impossibility theorems.
+We propose in the following a unified framework for a grading-based voting process that enlightens the specificity of both majority judgment and range voting within a wide range of new voting processes.